SamDaQueen/Fish-Runner/README.md

 # Fish Runner

-Project created using JavaScript and p5.play library for C9-C21 Webinar Series.
+An infinite runner created in JavaScript using the p5 play library.